-The Master of Science in Business Administration with a concentration in Human Resources at Lasell University allows you to combine the benefits of a business-focused MBA with a deeper immersion into Human Resources.
+The Master of Business Administration with a concentration in Human Resources at Lasell University allows you to combine the benefits of a business-focused MBA with a deeper immersion into Human Resources.
 The program will provide you with skills to create successful strategic staffing plans, recruit and train great talent, and develop and retain employees.
 Additionally, you will be equipped with the knowledge and innovative solutions to be a successful strategic leader that can grow a diverse workforce with different perspectives and tackle the challenges that human resource professionals are facing today and in the future.

 The U.S. Bureau of Labor and Statistics predicts that job growth projections over the next decade will be between 5% to 8% faster than the average.
 This is the time to earn your MBA in Human Resources to tap into that demand.
 Lasell University also has a vibrant community of working professionals and a wide range of available services that you can leverage to advance your career.
 You will gain the qualifications for roles such as:

 Below is the curriculum for the MBA with a concentration in Human Resources:

 |MGMT763||Employee Learning & Development||3|